DOI-ONRR/doi-extractives-data/research/14_sprint-inquisitive-impala/research_plan.md

 In order to recruit research participants from our target user groups (both for this research sprint as well as to begin developing a recruitment pipeline for future research sprints), we’re currently planning to pursue three avenues:

-**1) Contacting members of the Royalty Policy Committee** to ask for their help putting us in touch with members of their organizations who use natural resource revenue data in their day to day work.
+1. **Contacting members of the Royalty Policy Committee** to ask for their help putting us in touch with members of their organizations who use natural resource revenue data in their day to day work.
-**2) Reaching out to various related interest groups whom Ryan has identified.**
+2. **Reaching out to various related interest groups whom Ryan has identified.**
-**3) Setting up a recruiting screener on the site itself,** as well as other related sites that ONRR owns as appropriate/possible.
+3. **Setting up a recruiting screener on the site itself,** as well as other related sites that ONRR owns as appropriate/possible.

 # Discussion guide